emqx/cloud-docs/en_US/connect_to_deployments/python_sdk.md

 ### Publish messages

-Run the code of publishing messages, we will see that the client connects successfully and publishes messages successfully
+Run the code of publishing messages, we will see that the client connects and publishes messages successfully.

 ![python_pub](./_assets/python_pub.png)